 How To Choose a Wheelchair Van - Five Questions to Ask

-When you're considering the purchase of a wheelchair van, you're considering a major purchase.
-Like any major purchase, it makes sense to take your time and consult the experts.
-Recently Edmunds.com asked BraunAbility President Nick Gutwein and other industry leaders their advice to customers on how to choose a wheelchair van.
+Considering the purchase of a wheelchair van is a major purchase and it's important that you take your time and consult the experts.
+Edmunds.com asked Former BraunAbility President Nick Gutwein and other industry leaders their advice to customers on how to choose a wheelchair van.
 As the automotive publication understands, it's not a decision that can be made in a rush, especially if you're a first-time buyer:

 Picking the right type of vehicle for your disability and lifestyle is important.
 Its a decision that could have far-reaching effects on your health and your finances, and as such, it shouldn't depend exclusively on your feelings regarding a vehicle's image or appearance.
 For mobility-challenged drivers, function trumps form by a very wide margin.

-4) Whats the weather like?
-Wheelchair Vans offer an advantage over other vehicle types for those who regularly face rough weather since they don't require the driver to get out of or stow the wheelchair.
+Wheelchair accessible vehicles offer an advantage over other vehicle types for those who regularly face inclimate weather since they don't require the driver to get out of or stow the wheelchair.

 5. Have you received help from a certified mobility consultant?